 SystemC Summer of Code 2025

-Accellera Systems Initiative will host the SystemC Summer of Code (SSoC) 2025 program and invites students to sign-up for a 12 week C++-based programming assignment during the summer period.
-This page lists some suggested projects by Accellera, and students are encouraged to improve and enrich these proposals!
+Accellera Systems Initiative will host the SystemC Summer of Code (SSoC) 2025 program and invited students to sign-up for a 12 week C++-based programming assignment during the summer period.

-Submitted applications should be based on the use of Accellera’s SystemC reference implementation or any of the SystemC extensions for Analog/Mixed-Signal (AMS), Control and Inspection (CCI), Common Practices, or Verification.
+Submitted applications are based on the use of Accellera’s SystemC reference implementation or any of the SystemC extensions for Analog/Mixed-Signal (AMS), Control and Inspection (CCI), Common Practices, or Verification.

 Timeline

-- February 24: SystemC Summer of Code (SSoC) 2025 program and project proposals announced
+• February 24: SystemC Summer of Code (SSoC) 2025 program announced

-This section lists the suggested projects by Accellera, and students are encouraged to improve and enrich these proposals!
+This section lists the suggested projects by Accellera, and students were encouraged to improve and enrich these proposals.

 Advancing the SystemC build and test flow using Continuous Integration (CI)